Manuel Pellegrini: Real Madrid

 On 1 June 2009, Pellegrini was appointed as manager of Real Madrid, signing a two-year contract.
 On being presented at the presidential balcony of the Santiago Bernabéu, he said: "Hard to say in a few words the excitement and pride that one feels for having been chosen to direct perhaps the most important club in the world."
 He joined Real Madrid as the first manager in Florentino Pérez's second stint as Real Madrid president.
 After a few days, Pellegrini bought Kaká from Milan, saying, "If we want to win the Champions League and be the best team in the world, we need the best players in the world."
 They later bought Cristiano Ronaldo for £80 million from Manchester United, Karim Benzema from Lyon for £30 million and Xabi Alonso for £30 million from Liverpool.

-In July 2009, Pellegrini competed in his first cup for the club as manager, the Peace Cup 2009.
-The club finished as semi-finalist in the tournament, being eliminated by Juventus in a 2–1 loss.
-On 29 August, Real Madrid won 3–2 at Deportivo La Coruña in Pellegrini's first La Liga game as manager.

 On 27 October 2009 the club was eliminated from the Copa del Rey during the Round of 16 by the modest Segunda División B club Alcorcón with a 4–1 aggregate loss.
 The Spanish daily Marca named this match "Alcorconazo" and went on to make many teasing references to Pellegrini.
 On 10 March 2010, Madrid were eliminated from the Champions League by Lyon in the round-of-16 with a 2–1 aggregate loss.
 Florentino Pérez issued an ultimatum to Pellegrini after this defeat, warning him that he would be dismissed if he did not win the La Liga title.